stacs-cp/tabulation-experiments/README.md

   - `infos-raw.csv.gz` - the raw information from Savile Row `.info` files resulting from each individual run
   - `timings-clean.csv.gz` - the collated timings per instance/solver/setting
-- `scaling-experiment/` relates to section 8.1 titled "Scaling to Tables of Large Arity"
+- `scaling-experiment/` relates to section 8 titled "Scalability of TabID"
   - `problems/` - the custom models and instances used to investigate scalability
   - `experiment-config.json` - command-line settings